AI-Tech-Research-Lab/CNAS/README.md

 This repository contains the code for a Neural Architecture Search framework, based on MSUNAS[1], supporting for:
 - technological and functional constraints (introduced in CNAS[2])
 - Early Exit classifiers on top of OFA[3] backbones (introduced in EDANAS[4]) and constrained in their number of MAC operations (introduced in NACHOS)
-- Out-Of-Distribution robustness optimization (introduced in FLATNAS)
+- Out-Of-Distribution robustness optimization accounting for the flatness of the loss landscape (introduced in FLATNAS)

 ## Requirements